razavi32/kustomize-demo/README.md

 kubectl kustomize .
 ```

-Deploy the wordpress app (hydrate the kustomization file), check the resources have been created and then delete them.
+Deploy the wordpress app (hydrate the kustomization file), check the resources have been created and the app is up.

 ```bash
 kubectl apply -k .